PaloAltoNetworks/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 ![](images/gh-pr-fix1.png)

-Drill into the pull request and inspec the file changes under the **Files changes** tab.
+Drill into the pull request and inspect the file changes under the **Files changes** tab.
 Notice the changes made to remediate the original policy violation.

 ![](images/gh-pr-fix2.png)